Arb-Stylus/create-stylus/packages/stylus/README.md

 ### Fallback Behavior

-If a network name is not found in viem's chain definitions, the system will:
+If a network name is not supported (only `arbitrum`, `arbitrumSepolia`, `mainnet`, and `testnet` are supported), the system will:
-1. Show a warning message indicating the network wasn't found
+1. Show a warning message indicating the network isn't supported
 2. Fall back to the `RPC_URL` environment variable (or default to `http://localhost:8547`)
 3. Continue with deployment using the fallback endpoint